mahathi-p/voice-enabled-chatbot/microbots/FaceFilterBot/README.md

 # FaceFilter Microbot
-When users identified as in "strong moods", even intelligent replies are not always very effective.
+When users are identified as in "strong moods", even intelligent replies are not always very effective.
 A creative response that can possibly alter their strong mood positively showing them their Face with filter that is relevant to situation in the conversation.

-Lets see in action sample conversations.
+Let's see in action sample conversations.

 <table>
   <tr>